MSR whisperlight universal stove test review

 I love this stove.
 Don’t leave home without it.
 Seriously – it is one of the best stoves on the market if you’re looking for something that is stable, cooks well, simmers (missed that on the older model – it’s not a feature, but this stove now allows you to regulate the flames a little better than before) and the stove can be killed (unless you drive your truck over it).
 It took me some time to get used to the Flame adjuster, to regulate the flames.
 The extra twist or two to get some fuel out just didn’t get in the head.
 Within time, I got it.
 Whats cool, I don’t have to wait till the flame is out, it goes from the yellow flame into the blue flame once it is warm enough.
 You’ll only have to be watching close enough not to miss the point when the fuel you let run out just now, runs out.
 Also, it was a new getting used to when I switch off the flames, and the stove continues to burn off the rest of the leftover fuel in the tube completely.
 That leaves me a minute extra with a small, tiny flame.
 So my learnings was, switch it off earlier.
 It’s a great stove, when it comes to multiple fuel usage possibilities, especially while travelling in europe.
 The stove comes with a wind shield and an aluminium plate for difficult places (like grass, sand, leafy, wet spots) to put up the stove.

 I have done some outdoor cooking over the past years with this stove.
 These recipes fit well if you’re in premises where water can be used in abundance and when you’re in the mood to pamper yourself with a different meal.
 I haven’t made crepe yet.
-But it’s on my to-do list ;) Guys, if you’re still fine with your trek n eat, go ahead.
-But don’t invite the girls. ;)
+And it’s on my To-do list.
+Oh, and guys, … do save up the hydrated foods just for backpacking and not when you’ve got a camper to hoard all the delicious foodstuffs in.

 *Disclosure: Thanks to Bergfreunde.de for the sample for review purposes.
 My opinion and views are based on my experience.